, Crush Procrastination! There is a better way to set goals!

 - What purpose does it serve?

 - How will you feel if you achieve this goal?
-How will you feel if you fail?
+What will you feel if you fail?

-- How will it impact your life?
-How will it impact the lives of those around me?
+- In what way will it impact your life?
+How will it affect the lives of those around me?

-- What is the ultimate goal for losing 10lbs?
+- What is the ultimate goal of losing 10lbs?
 Is it health, a wedding, reunion or cruise where you want to look your best?

 Step 2 Prepare for the Goal – write out the steps to accomplishing this goal

 - Create a daily Journal plan – to track your activities